Lanzgale/Final_Project_Lanzgale/README.md

 Instructions:
 1. Run the code
 2. Click the link
-3. Follow the instruction on the web page.
+3. Follow the instructions on the web page

 Packages used:
 1. requests